 This course focuses on methods of instruction used in elementary school classrooms.
 Emphasis is on designing, developing, implementing, and assessing lessons.
 Students study and apply these instructional practices in-depth to the elementary school curriculum.
-Prerequisites: Junior class standing, EDU 3335 Curriculum, Instruction, and Assessment in: Childhood Education: Social Studies and The Arts, and EDU 3345 Literacy Acquisition and Development for Preschool and Elementary School Learners.
+Prerequisites: Junior class standing, EDU 3335 and EDU 3345.

-METHODOLOGIES OF TEACHING: MIDDLE CHILDHOOD EDUCATION (3)
+EDU 3356 METHODOLOGIES OF TEACHING: MIDDLE CHILDHOOD EDUCATION (3)

 This course focuses on methods of instruction used in middle school classrooms.
 Emphasis is on designing, developing, implementing, and assessing lessons.
-Students study and apply these instructional practices in-depth to their respective content area Prerequisites: Junior class standing, EDU 3335 Curriculum, Instruction, and Assessment in Childhood Education, and EDU 3345 Literacy Acquisition and Development for Preschool and Elementary School Learners; or Junior class standing, EDU 3336 Curriculum, Design and Instruction: Middle Childhood Education, and EDU 3347 Content Area Literacy in the Middle Schools; or Junior standing and EDU 3337 Curriculum Design and Instruction: Adolescence Education, and EDU 3347.
+Students study and apply these instructional practices in-depth to their respective content area Prerequisites: Junior class standing, EDU 3335 and EDU 3345; or Junior class standing, EDU 3336 and EDU 3347; or Junior standing and EDU 3337 and EDU 3347.